PaoloReyes/AVRunner/README.md

 ```
 avrunner -c
 ```
-This will create the MakeFile with a default configuration to operate with an atmega328p and an usbtiny programmer, but you can modify it very easily.
+This will create a MakeFile, a base c project and a task file to automate make commands.
+The MakeFile has a default configuration to operate with an atmega328p and an usbtiny programmer, but you can modify it very easily through global variables.

-![make][avrunner_output_image]
+![avrunner_output][avrunner_output_image]

+Finally inside your project you can press `ctrl+shift+b` and the next options will pop up to compile, flash and do many other things with your microcontroller in a beautiful environment!

+![tasks][tasks_image]

 [microchip_studio_toolchain]: https://www.microchip.com/en-us/tools-resources/develop/microchip-studio/gcc-compilers
 [avrdude]: https://github.com/avrdudes/avrdude/releases